bitwiseshiftleft/factorio-router/README.md

 * Routers will probably be easier to jam.
 Previously, one router input could jam and the others might still work, but since it will now put all inputs into a container, all inputs will typically jam together.
 * Between a simpler wire protocol, not having to track incoming items, and fancier decider combinators, the router circuit will be much simpler.
 Hopefully this will improve performance.
 * To further simplify the wire protocol, as well as usage, I might change it so that routers have an automatic hidden connection to their neighbors instead of manually running green wires.
-* If you bought the expansion, routers will support belt stacking.
+* If you have the expansion, routers will support belt stacking.

 ## Introduction